 Use a homeopathic brand like AZO for UTI pain relief.
 They make a great pain reliever for UTI's (same stuff as the prescription, although the dosage may be less, I'm not certain), and sometimes taking this with all the other remedies above will get rid of even a bad UTI.

-These are all the things I do when I feel that UTI coming on and want to get rid of it fast.
+These are all the non-doctor things I do when I feel that UTI coming on and want to get rid of it fast.

 When to See a Doctor